a multi-disciplinary practice which specialises in space, object and knowledge production and publishing

 Some of us have an internal battle against the specific.
 Striving for universal comes from a fear of passing time or egocentric obsession with relevance.
 Incoherence is interpreted as a millennial disease, an effect of our ever-shortening attention span, an aristocratic snobbery of getting bored quickly.
 Some disciplines or businesses are based on incoherence, offering their customers or audience the new, the never-seen-before, the needs, desires and fetishes they never knew they had, the perpetual self-discovery.
 The hyper-need for stimulating sensations is as sustainable for our psychology as plastic bags are for our environment.
 Progress is a different matter.
 Foucault states in his third volume of The History of Sexuality, that differences in behaviour among people, historically referred as peculiarities or even illnesses, are a natural urge to explore, to progress.
 This is not to say that disease is always a social construct but incoherence is of coherent nature.
 Nietzsche writes in Twilight of the Idols: “One is fruitful only at the cost of being rich in contradictions; one remains young only on condition the soul does not relax, does not long for peace....”

-Mylo Mark is a unifier, the coherent thread of incoherent production.
+Mylomark is a unifier, the coherent thread of incoherent production.

 definition

 One of the most fraudulent categorisations is the one of style - it should be categorically dismissed before any further discussion on defining creative production.
 Every other attempt to assign labels or boxes is a desperate, often self-prescribed painkiller - a desire to belong to a herd or explain things that are beyond our capabilities to understand.
 It would be correct to observe that this set of principles listed here, often try to clarify the language before addressing the concepts and their relevance.
 Anthropologically - concepts come before language, according to linguist Noam Chomsky, and spoken language is never enough to fully translate everything that goes on in our mind.
 It would also be correct to challenge the attempt to set out principles of an artistic practice, because just like the relationship between concepts and language, listed principles will never fully reflect intentions behind the work.
-Intention is, therefore, to loosen up definitions of production and refuse categorizations.
+Intention is, therefore, to loosen up definitions of production and refuse categorisations.
 Once we accept limitations of language, our focus shifts on the product itself and its value in generating conceptual thoughts in each individual mind that it engages with.

-Mylo Mark is in a constructive denial of established categories.
+Mylomark is in a constructive denial of established categories.

 business